escapegameibk/host/README.md

 ### ECPROTO

-The ecproto or shortened ecp module is rosponsible for connection handling with ecproto capable devices.
+The ecproto or shortened "ecp" module is rosponsible for connection handling with ecproto capable devices.
 The ecproto protocol definition may be looked at at ../microcontroller/ECPROTO.md.
 The ECPROTO module is caching all requests to the hardware and never aloows direct hardware access for reading, therefore all read requests are only accessing a cache and are never triggering a real hardware request.
-The ecproto allows for almost passive updates, and allows a client to only send what is needed to the master, though the protocoll also supports acively polling the desired values, though this module does not support this feature.
+The ecproto allows for almost passive updates, and allows a client to only send what is needed to the master.
+The protocol also supports acively polling the desired values, though this module does not support this feature.